gichelli/disaster-response-data-science/README.md

 ## FilesDescription <a name="FilesDescription"></a>

 - app:
-&nbsp;&nbsp;&nbsp; templates: contains html files &nbsp;&nbsp;&nbsp;run.py: file that runs the application in flask
+&nbsp;&nbsp;&nbsp; templates: contains html files
+&nbsp;&nbsp;&nbsp; run.py: file that runs the application in flask

 - data: contains the two data files that will be used to create the databse and the pythn program that executes the creation of the databse.
 &nbsp;&nbsp;&nbsp; disaster_messages.csv
 &nbsp;&nbsp;&nbsp; disaster-categories.csv
 &nbsp;&nbsp;&nbsp; process_data.py

-- models: python file that executes the creation of the model &nbsp;&nbsp;&nbsp; two notebooks to prepare, analyze and visualize the data.
+- models: python file that executes the creation of the model
+&nbsp;&nbsp;&nbsp; two notebooks to prepare, analyze and visualize the data.
 &nbsp;&nbsp;&nbsp; ETL Pipeline Preparation.ipynb
 &nbsp;&nbsp;&nbsp; ML Pipeline Preparation.ipynb

 ## Installation <a name="Installation"></a>